mcabrera9/astrology-hub/README.md

-# Getting Started with Create React App
+# This is a testing ground

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repository contains personal projects by Michael Cabrera (mcabrera9).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts